How to Apply for Student Teaching

 - Must attend BOTH the Washoe County School District Substitute Orientation AND the Student Intern Orientation in order to be allowed into any schools.

-- Fall Internship Applications: due the last Friday in March
+- Fall Internship Applications: due the first day of March

-- Spring Internship Applications: due the last Friday in October
+- Spring Internship Applications: due the first day of October

 - Register for internship soon as registration begins.